wavemaker/docs/learn/documentation-reference.md

 title: "WaveMaker Developers Guide"
 sidebar_label: "Introduction"
 ---
 Introduction to WaveMaker.
-Find a complete developer's guide to build an app with RAD solution.
+Find a complete developer's guide to build an app with Low-code solution.

 ---
 [WaveMaker](https://www.wavemaker.com/) is a low-code platform for developing a modern end-to-end application.
 It is a rich design studio with over [80 widgets](/learn/app-development/widgets/widget-library) that work out-of-the-box.
 In this section, you can find a complete developers' guide for building apps with RAD solution using WaveMaker Studio.